 Turmeric benefits your liver with its strong antioxidant effect helping ameliorate liver damage.
 The curcumin in this spice also helps curtail cellular aging, which is responsible for poor liver function, including the onset of liver disease.
 In addition, the resulting cell death might compromise the regenerative capacity of the liver, negatively impacting its health and normal function.

 Turmeric further has protective properties and helps detoxify the liver.
 Taking turmeric and lemon regularly can provide even more advantages by helping eliminate toxins and combat cellular aging.
 This mix can particularly benefit you if you regularly take medications to manage a long-term condition.
-It can particularly help reduce the risk of drug-induced liver injury in people with chronic illnesses.
+According to research, it can help reduce the risk of drug-induced liver injury in people with chronic illnesses.

 There is also evidence that taking 70 milligrams of turmeric daily can promote better outcomes for people with non-alcoholic fatty liver disease.
 This finding suggests that turmeric can contribute to favorable outcomes for individuals with liver conditions.